s009900/s009900/code-cycle.readme.md

 # 😁 The Developer's Code Cycle

-Every developer goes through these phases when working on code.
-Here's a humorous take on the emotional rollercoaster of programming!

-## The Three States of a Developer

 <table style="border: none; border-collapse: collapse; margin: 20px auto; width: 100%; max-width: 800px;">
   <tr style="border: none;">